Fluent Bit: Official Manual

 name: fluentbit-config

-Verify that the Use_Kubelet option is working
+Verify the Use_Kubelet option is working

 [ info] [filter:kubernetes:kubernetes.0] testing connectivity with Kubelet...